hoijui/CoverTree/README.md

-This is particularly useful when trying to find the nearest neighbor in highly clustered subset of the data, e.g. when the data comes from a recursive mixture of Gaussians or more generally time marginalized coalscent process.
+This is particularly useful when trying to find the nearest neighbor in highly clustered subset of the data, e.g. when the data comes from a recursive mixture of Gaussians or more generally time marginalized coalescent process.
 The effect of these two optimizations is, that our data structure is extremely simple, highly parallelizable and is comparable in performance to existing NN implementations on many data-sets.